 cligen/abbrev

-This module is about construction of shell-* wildcard-like abbreviations for a set of strings.
-The simplest variant is when the user gives us a specific maximum string length and at least one component of the head,tail slices.
+This module is about building shell-* wildcard abbreviations for sets of strings.
+The simplest variant is when the user gives a specific maximum string length and at least one component of the head,tail slices.
 In that case, abbrev just wraps Nim string slicing and the set of abbreviations may or may not uniquely cover the input string set.

-When the user leaves certain aspects automatic/undefined, various algorithms can be deployed to find optimized answers within various constraints.
-The most important constraint is likely uniqueness.
-Can I select a string, paste it into a shell REPL, and expect it to expand to exactly 1 item?
-The same concept applies to non-filename strings, but there is less help from a shell to expand them.
-Eg., 10-40 user names on a lightly configured single-user Unix system uses "a directory in your brain" (or you can write a small expander script to spot-check anything non-obvious in context).
+When users leave certain aspects automatic/undefined, various algorithms can be deployed to find optimized answers within various constraints.
+The likely most important constraint is uniqueness.
+Can one copy-paste strings into shell REPLs and expect each to expand to exactly 1 item?
+The same concept applies to non-filename strings, but there is less help from shells to auto-expand.
+Eg., 10-40 user names on a lightly configured single-user Unix system might expand using "a directory in your brain" (or you can write a small expander script to spot-check anything non-obvious in context).

 The next level of optimization/data compression is to allow the location of the wildcard to vary from string to string.
 After that, allowing >1 '*' can continue to shorten strings.
 Each optimization level removes more context making strings harder to read & gets slower to compute.
-Efficient algorithms for this case are a work in progress.
-This algo research area seems neglected.
+Meanwhile, tabular contexts often decide (after initial lengths are known) padding space to align text visually.
+That space can be repurposed to partially expand patterns which then eases reading without loss of terminal rows which here we call expandFit.

 Types